T-3B/FlexiBeat/README.md

 - MVVM Architecutre
 - DataStore and Room for persitent data storage
 - Uses Exoplayer, with usual music controls: play/pause, next/previous track, seek back/forward, shuffle, repeat
-- Search with filters (e.g. `release_date=1999,title=Love`)
+- Search with filters, e.g. `year=1999 title=Love`, `!genre=jazz Elvis` and `Wars` (case insensitive, negative filters with `!` prefix, can mix a global search with filters)
 - MediaStore to fetch songs

-This application was heavily tested on a Android 11 smartphone.
+This application was heavily tested on a Android 11 smartphone, and "poor" testing on Android 12 and 15.\
+But it should work without any issue for any Android 7+ devices, for any screen size.

 ## Context

 FlexiBeat is in fact a project made for the course `[PROJ0011-1] Personal Student Project` at University of Liège.

-My submission can be found in the latest release (code archive and `.apk` file).
+My submission can be found in the latest release (code archive and universal `.apk` file).